 Why should we save the giant panda?

-They also play a crucial role in the bamboo forests where they roam by spreading seeds and facilitating greater growth of the vegetation.
+But pandas also play a crucial role in China's bamboo forests by spreading seeds and helping the vegetation to grow.

 How can we help save the panda?

-- See how you can help save the pandas
+- Find out how you can help save the panda